 We puffed our way up another flight of stairs with Dennis stewing along behind.

-The voice continued from the back, deciding it’d be safer to head off on another track.
+Finally his voice continued from the back, having digested what I’d said and deciding it’d be safer to head off on another track.

 I paused to think briefly before answering.